ctlila/AC_Fit/README.md

 You may change these default values in lines 58 to 117.

 INPUT :
-.dat file of AC measurements from PPMS ; Molecular weight of the compound, mass of the sample, mass of teflon.
+.dat file of AC measurements from PPMS or from SQUID ; Molecular weight of the compound, mass of the sample, mass of teflon.

 OUTPUT :
 2 .png files for chi' and chi" fitted curves, and 2 .txt files with the fit parameters (chiT-chiS, tau, alpha, chiS) and with chi' and chi".